Arundel Farm offers ethically farmed products and reinvests

 ($10 extra for mince/ diced cuts)

 Our meat will be delivered to your door or to a drop-off point in Hobart, by Fiona.
 Whole sheep are also available.
-A $10.00 to $20.00 delivery fee will be charged for deliveries beyond Hobart.** Our next lamb box deliveries will be:
+A $10.00 to $20.00 delivery fee will be charged for deliveries beyond Hobart.** Our next lamb box deliveries will be 30 November and 21 December. **

 To order a lamb box (or hogget or mutton), please send us a message in the form below.
 Do specify whether you would like a Fine or Sublime lamb box.
 Delivery or pick up times and bank transfer payment details will be sent out on receipt of order.
 If you simply want to get in touch or find out more about our sheepskins, send us a message - we'd love to hear from you!